Find Affordable College Courses

 West Burlington, IA

-Southeastern Community College came in at #6 in this year’s edition of the Best Allied Health Services Schools in Iowa ranking.
-Southeastern Community College is a small public school located in the remote town of West Burlington.
+Southeastern Community College did quite well in this year’s ranking of the best schools for allied health and medical assisting services students.
+It came in at #6 on the list.
+Southeastern Community College is a small public school located in the town of West Burlington.

 After completing their degree, medical assisting graduates from Southeastern Community College carry an average student debtload of $13,688.

-Full Allied Health & Medical Assisting Services at Southeastern Community College Report
+Read full report on Allied Health & Medical Assisting Services at Southeastern Community College

 #7